Santa Cruz del Rincón: Administration

 Santa Cruz del Rincón will hold its first elections as an independent municipality in 2024.
 An interim administration was appointed in September 2023, led by municipal president Godofredo Avilés Mendoza.
 The municipal government of Santa Cruz del Rincón consists of a municipal president, a councillor (Spanish: síndico), and six trustees (regidores).

 The CRAC–PC, a community self-defence group serving indigenous communities in eastern Guerrero, operates in the area.

 Demographics

-In the 2020 Mexican Census, the localities that now comprise the municipality of Santa Cruz del Rincón recorded a population of 6851 inhabitants.
+In the 2020 INEGI census, the localities that now comprise the municipality of Santa Cruz del Rincón recorded a population of 6851 inhabitants.
 The municipal seat, also named Santa Cruz del Rincón or just El Rincón, recorded a population of 1677 inhabitants in the 2020 Census.
 Other localities in the municipality with over a thousand people are El Potrerillo and Tierra Colorada, which recorded populations of 1393 and 1020 inhabitants respectively in the 2020 Census.
 According to the 2010 Census, 70% of the population in Santa Cruz del Rincón spoke the Me'phaa or Tlapanec language.